paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-048-department-of-defense-cooperative-threat-reduction.md

 **(b) Completion of Cooperative Threat Reduction activities in Russian Federation** Cooperative Threat Reduction funds made available for a fiscal year after fiscal year 2015 may not be obligated or expended for activities in the Russian Federation unless such activities in Russia are specifically authorized by law.

-<a id="section-3741"></a>
+<a id="section-3741-3742"></a>
-## § 3741.
+## § 3741, 3742.
 Limitation on availability of funds for Cooperative Threat Reduction activities in People’s Republic of China
-**(a) Semiannual installments** In carrying out activities under the Program in the People’s Republic of China, the Secretary of Defense shall ensure that Cooperative Threat Reduction funds for such activities are obligated or expended in semiannual installments.
+**(a) Semiannual installments** In carrying out activities under the Program in the People’s Republic of China, the Secretary of Defense shall ensure that Cooperative Threat Reduction funds for such activities are obligated in semiannual installments.

 **(b) Required reports**